joshbruce/fourth-earth-raw/public/content.md

 |Mental   | 0    | 0       | 0       |
 |Spirit   | 3    | 3       | 0       |

-**Batteries are rechargeable** and may be based on in-game time, affecting one battery or all of them, something else entirely, or some combination.
+**Batteries are rechargeable** and taht recharging may be based on in-game time, affecting one battery or all of them, something else entirely, or some combination.
 Whatever makes sense for the setting, players involved, and sub-mechanics.
 The only guideline is that players should have at least one way their characters can intentionally recharge their batteries.

 ### Draining health through combat